 Fresh Ginger: a little heat and zing comes from fresh ginger!
 If you aren’t familiar with fresh ginger, use a vegetable peeler to peel the brown outer skin, then use a zester or the fine side of a grater to grate it.

 Sesame Oil: Toasted sesame oil gives poke a nice robust nutty flavor and also helps keep the sauce thick.
 You can skip it if you don’t have it on hand, but it really gives the poke a lot of amazing flavor.

 Coconut Aminos/Liquid Aminos/Soy Sauce: That salty/umami flavor comes from liquid aminos or soy sauce.
-I use either liquid aminos or coconut aminos for a soy-free option, but you can absolutely use soy sauce if it’s what you have on hand.
+I use either liquid aminos or coconut aminos for a soy-free gluten-free option, but you can absolutely use soy sauce if it’s what you have on hand.

-Rice Vinegar: We need a little tang in our salmon poke, so rice vinegar is my go-to tang-infusion.
+Rice Vinegar: We need a little tang in our salmon poke, so rice wine vinegar is my go-to tang-infusion.
 You can also use cider vinegar or lime juice, but I find rice vinegar provides that authentic sushi-tasting experience.

 Sesame Seeds: I add sesame seeds for a bit of texture and some added nutty flavor.
 In my opinion, they don’t provide much more than a textural element, so its fine to skip them if you’re okay with less texture.

 - If you like your poke on the creamy end, add 2 to 3 tablespoons of mayonnaise (I recommend avocado oil mayo because it’s less gross than regular mayo).